r-lib/lintr/README.md

   have spaces before them.
 * `commented_code_linter`: check that there is no commented code outside of roxygen comments.
 * `cyclocomp_linter`: check for overly complicated expressions.
+* `duplicate_argument_linter`: check that no duplicate arguments are supplied to function calls.
 * `equals_na_linter`: check for x == NA
 * `extraction_operator_linter`: check that the `[[` operator is used when extracting a single element from an object, not `[` (subsetting) nor `$` (interactive use).